 4. Immerse yourself in Project Management: Work with a Project Management Agency

 Agencies may hire employees who have little to no experience to work on small tasks and assignments.
-This will help you with what to expect as you go into your project management career.
+This will help you with what to expect as you go into your project management career learning the ropes from updating project gantt charts though to updating risk and issue.

 The field of project management abounds with opportunity, and there is no clear-cut formula to get into project management.
 Whenever you’re on the project manager career path it’s important to keep in mind that there is no right or wrong step to get to your desired path in project management.